-Your current Ag/Timber number expires on Dec.
+Your current Ag/Timber number expired on Dec.
 31, 2019.
 You must renew your number in order to continue to claim an exemption on your qualifying agricultural and timber purchases made after that date.
-The Comptroller’s office has mailed renewal information to affected taxpayers.
-Renewals can be completed over the phone by calling 844-AGRENEW (844-247-3639) or online thru the Ag/Timber Registrations/Renewals eSystem using your WebFile number, which is included in your renewal letter.
+Renewals can be completed over the phone by calling 844-AGRENEW (844-247-3639) or online thru the Ag/Timber Registrations/Renewals eSystem using your WebFile number.

 If you are a farmer, rancher or timber producer engaged in one of the activities listed below, you qualify for tax exemption on the purchase of certain items used to produce your agricultural and timber products for sale.

 All purchasers, including non-Texas residents, must have a valid agricultural and timber registration number (ag/timber number) issued by the Comptroller to claim exemption from Texas tax.